 4. Train your cat

-To express your disapproval when your cat scratches in the wrong spot, try hissing.
+Try hissing to express your disapproval when your cat scratches in the wrong spot.
 Since many cats dislike the feel or sound of aluminum foil, several pet parents have found success using it to dissuade their feline companions.
 Pet retailers have a variety of products that work well to prevent scratching, like as sprays and double-sided tape.

 5. Look for stressors in the home